cactus-code/levelsBot/README.md

 Features in Early Testing (working features, but still in development):

-- Add command to view the entire list of stars for a server
+- Add command to view the entire list of stars for a server (currently spams the user with message notifications on large servers)
-- Changing peoples nicknames with their star count in brackets (this could get a bit ridiculous with large star counts)
+- Changing peoples nicknames with their star count in brackets (currently only works with default usernames, not nicknames)

 Features Coming Soon (features closer to the top will be worked on first):